fsteff/DatFS/README.md

 ## Entity

-An entity can be a device, app or user and has a unique id.<br>
+An entity can be a device, app or user and has a unique id and itself is again a DataObject<br>
 Every entity has a cryptographic public and a private key, where the public key is visible to anyone and the private key is stored in a safe place.<br>
 To make things easier the entity id is using libp2p's [peer-id](https://github.com/libp2p/js-peer-id) which consists of at least a public key and its SHA-256 hash value(-[multihash](https://github.com/multiformats/multihash)).
 If the private key is known it is also stored in the peer-id object.